Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 Icons
 =====

-The icon tweaks allow you to customize the visual appearance of the resulting executable file.
-This icon is what users will see when they look at the file on their computer or in their file explorer.
+The icon tweak allows you to customize the visual appearance of the resulting executable file.
+This icon is what users will see when they look at the file in their file explorer and in the taskbar or dock.

-On **Windows**, you can provide **PNG** file, an icon file, or a template executable.
+On **Windows**, you can provide a **PNG** file, an icon file, or a template executable.
 These create binaries with icons on **Windows** and may even be combined: